'An offering to energize the fields': 76 child sacrifice victims, all with their chests cut open, unearthed at burial site in Peru

 Get the world’s most fascinating discoveries delivered straight to your inbox.

 The combination of cranial modification and shells led the researchers to investigate the origins of the victims further.
 The team examined isotopes, or variations of elements, in the individuals' remains.
 Isotopes in the water and diets of these children ended up in their remains, providing clues of where the sacrifice victims grew up.
-Based on a new isotopic analysis of the victims found in 2022, the researchers found that the diets of these people matched with the Lambayeque region.
+Based on a new isotopic analysis, some of the victims came from a large region that encompassed the Lambayeque territory, the researchers found.

 The children and their families may have been conquered by the Chimú and brought to the site at Pampa la Cruz to build irrigation systems, Prieto suggested.
 The Chimú were expanding their agriculture into areas that didn't naturally grow crops well, and they needed complex irrigation systems to grow food in the Pampa la Cruz area, according to Prieto.
 Once these irrigation channels were completed, the children were likely sacrificed to strengthen the land.